Run a local chain

 Check if

-is installed.
-If not, you can install it usingbrew
+justis installed.
+If not, you can install it usingbrew:brew install just -

 Install the

-.
-You can check the location by running this:which wardend
+wardendand install it in your$GOPATH.
+You can check the location by running this:which wardend -

 Check if your